Case 2 — Product architecture

 What I'd do differently:

-- Trust judgment earlier, learn metrics tools sooner, polish less in early stages.
+- Trust my judgment earlier, learn metrics tools sooner, polish less in early stages.

 About myself: